Silver plate with children and grotesques from the 19th century in finely embossed silver foil

 Description

-Silver plate with children and grotesques from the 19th century made of finely embossed silver foil.
-In the center, we find a boy and girl holding a bouquet of flowers tied with a ribbon.
-The edge of the plate is decorated with flowers, phytomorphic elements, and grotesque motifs.
+Silver plate with children and grotesques from the 19th century, made of finely embossed silver foil.
+In the center, there is a boy and a girl holding a bouquet of flowers tied with a ribbon.
+The edge of the plate is decorated with flowers, phytomorphic elements, and grotesques.
 The maker's marks on the rim, although not precisely identified, suggest an Austrian origin from the second half of the 19th century.
 The piece is in good condition and comes from a private Milanese residence.

 Exquisite antique furniture and accessories can be an excellent idea for decorating our interiors.
 Currently, there is a growing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
 This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

-Many styles characterize antique furniture, but a few key ones stand out.
+Many styles characterize antique furniture, but a few are particularly prominent.
 Eclectic furniture from the 19th century, during the reign of the Biedermeier style, is notable.
-Its early 19th-century variants include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
+Its early 19th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and the English Victorian style.
 Toward the end of the century, these styles transition into pseudo-classicism, Renaissance, and Baroque styles.

-Neoclassical furniture, associated with Louis XVI, also draws heavily from ancient architecture.
-Noteworthy are antique products in Rococo style and Louis XV.
-Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl—was highly decorative, meant to shine with splendor and play a significant role in luxury.
-Unique, selectively used materials were employed to emphasize the grandeur of these pieces.
+Neoclassical furniture reflects the Louis XVI style, which also draws heavily from ancient architecture.
+Noteworthy are antique products in Rococo and Louis XV styles.
+Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
+These were highly ornate, luxurious pieces designed to radiate splendor and play a significant role in opulence.
+Selectively used materials were employed to emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style has had on modern classical furniture, which is designed with a strong resemblance to the historical period.
-The Renaissance style is also significant, flourishing in the 15th and 16th centuries and leaving a profound mark on furniture-making art.
-Renaissance furniture was quite heavy and massive, using brown stains, moldings, sturdy bases, and bas-reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of cupboards and broadly speaking, chest furniture.
-During this period, mythology and antiquity inspired designs, with supports and legs often taking animal forms.
+Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the historical period.
+An important style as well is Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
+Renaissance furniture was quite heavy and massive, often using brown stains, moldings, sturdy bases, and bas-reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of sideboards and broadly defined chest furniture.
+During this period, mythology and ancient times were also of interest, leading to supports and legs shaped like animals.

-Lion’s paws, eagle heads—these are common motifs in Renaissance-style furniture.
-Currently, many global brands recreate such pieces, drawing inspiration from Italian and French artisans.
+Lion’s paws, eagle heads—these are common motifs in Renaissance style.
+Currently, many global brands reproduce furniture inspired by Italian and French artisans.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, giving each style a unique character.
-This is especially important when searching for an elegant antique that suits your interior.
+It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
+This is especially important when searching for elegant antiques suitable for your interior.

 The key to stylish antique furniture is originality.
-Ultimately, this is crucial for buyers, as many forgeries circulate on the market.
-Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photographs.
-We offer access to art experts, historians, and specialists from around the world.
+Ultimately, this is crucial for buyers, as the market is flooded with fakes.
+Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
+We have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details